-Old Cemetery in Springtime (photos A. Stinson and P.Kraft)
+Old Cemetery in Springtime.
+Toni Stinson and Penny Kraft.

 A new section for ashes has been secured alongside one of the paths.
 The Town Council has been investigating land for a third cemetery for the past 20 years and the matter is still being looked into.

-All the burial records dating back to 1855 have now been digitized and the data stored on Town Council's records.
-Burial searches can now be carried out in a matter of minutes - please contact the Town Clerk if you wish to have a search carried out, there may be a small charge according to the amount of time the search takes.
+All the burial records dating back to 1855 have now been digitized and the data stored on Town Council records.
+Burial searches can often be carried out in a matter of minutes.
+Please contact the Council office for further details.

-The Cemetery Chapel has recently been refurbished and had its first run as a small volunteer run museum which proved very successful.
-It will re-open on weekends from May to September between 10.00am - 1.00pm and new volunteers are always welcome.
+The Cemetery Chapel has recently been refurbished and is a volunteer run museum.
+It opens on weekends from May to September between 10.00am - 1.00pm and new volunteers are always welcome.
 Please contact the Council Office for further details.

-If you wish to use the KGV Field for an event please contact the Town Clerk on firstname.lastname@example.org
+If you would like to use the KGV Field for an event please contact the Office on email@example.com.